+Short-form base shelf prospectus.
 On July 16, 2020, we filed the 2020 Base Shelf Prospectus, allowing us to offer and issue the following securities: (i) common shares; (ii) preferred shares; (iii) senior or subordinated unsecured debt securities; (iv) subscription receipts; (v) warrants; and (vi) securities comprised of more than one of the aforementioned common shares, preferred shares, debt securities, subscription receipts and/ or warrants offered together as a unit.
 These securities may be offered separately or together, in separate series, in amounts, at prices and on terms to be set forth in one or more shelf prospectus supplements.
 The aggregate initial offering price of securities that may be sold by us (or certain of our current or future shareholders) pursuant to the 2020 Base Shelf Prospectus during the 25-month period that the 2020 Base Shelf Prospectus, including any amendments thereto, remains valid is limited to an aggregate of \$1 billion.
 No securities have yet been sold pursuant to the 2020 Base Shelf Prospectus.

 Working capital.
-As at January 31, 2021, our working capital surplus (current assets less current liabilities) was \$98.8 million.
-Current assets primarily include \$133.7 million of cash, \$37.2 million of current trade receivables and \$16.9 million of prepaid assets.
-Current liabilities primarily include \$49.9 million of deferred revenue, \$38.9 million of accrued liabilities and \$8.0 million of accounts payable.
-Our working capital has increased from January 31, 2020 to January 31, 2021 by \$87.5 million, primarily due to cash generated from operations.
+As at January 31, 2022, our working capital surplus (current assets less current liabilities) was \$158.6 million.
+Current assets primarily include \$213.4 million of cash, \$41.7 million of current trade receivables and \$22.0 million of prepaid assets.
+Current liabilities primarily include \$56.8 million of deferred revenue, \$56.4 million of accrued liabilities and \$10.6 million of accounts payable.
+Our working capital has increased from January 31, 2021 to January 31, 2022 by \$59.8 million, primarily due to cash generated from operations partially offset by cash used for acquisitions.

 Historically, we've financed our operations and met our capital expenditure requirements primarily through cash flows provided from operations, issuances of common shares and proceeds from debt.
 We anticipate that, considering the above, we have sufficient liquidity to fund our current cash requirements for working capital, contractual commitments, capital expenditures and other operating needs.
 We also believe that we have the ability to generate sufficient amounts of cash in the long term to meet planned growth targets and to fund strategic transactions.
 Should additional future financing be undertaken, the proceeds from any such transaction could be utilized to fund strategic transactions or for general corporate purposes, including the repayment of outstanding debt.
-We expect, from time to time, to continue to consider select strategic transactions to create value and improve performance, which may include acquisitions, dispositions, restructurings, joint ventures and partnerships, and we may undertake further financing transactions, including draws on our credit facility or equity offerings, in connection with any such potential strategic transaction.
+We expect, from time to time, to continue to consider select strategic transactions to create value and improve performance, which may include acquisitions, dispositions, restructurings, joint ventures and partnerships, and we may undertake further financing transactions, including draws on our credit facility, other debt instruments or equity offerings, in connection with any such potential strategic transaction.